Review of The Persistence of Dreams by dema1020

 It's funny that after not loving Call for the Dead, in no small part because it felt lacking of Derek Jacobi without tangible benefit, I then listened to The Persistence of Dreams and found myself much more engaged with the material.

-I suppose it comes down to personal preferences, as even though Persistence of Dream is ranked lowest on average here on Timescales, I absolutely loved this audio.
+I suppose it comes down to personal preferences, as even though Persistence of Dream doesn't seem a fan favourite, I absolutely loved this audio.
 I thoroughly enjoyed the single-minded focus on Martine's character, and knowing what we know about the effects of Swenyo, it felt good not only to see these effects head-on, but also it gives this sinister tone to everything.
 Martine is clearly suffering from this isolation and I wound up really pulled into the plot as we zero in on her character.
 Because of the way the Swenyo works, it allows us to get a strong sense of the people in her life and her motivations.

 The sound design is pretty great even if I don't think this whole audio set uses SFX much to its benefit.
 Everything works really well here in my opinion, and it all not only sets us up for the final part, but ties into it pretty nicely.
 Clearly this story isn't for everyone, but I found Samantha Béart was very impressively able to carry a story that otherwise wouldn't have worked without such a strong performer leading it.
 Her laugh and breakdown near the end was haunting and really stuck with me.
 The Master might not be in this much but unlike Call for the Dead, I found his emergence and the overall ending to Persistence of Dreams very memorable and showcased his sinister nature quite nicely.